magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 ## Affected products and versions

-Adobe Commerce on cloud infrastructure 2.4.1+
+Adobe Commerce on cloud infrastructure 2.4.1 and later.

 ## Issue